sit-fyi/sit/doc/architecture_overview.md

 ### Repository

-Repository is a collection of issues.
+Repository is a collection of items.
 By default, such directory is called `.sit` and is found by the tooling by scanning the working directory and upwards until such directory is found.